TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
+1. This tutorial on [JavaScript variables](http://javascript.info/variables) will explain everything you need to know!
+Be sure to do the **Tasks** at the end.
+Information won't stick without practice!

 Try the following exercises (and don't forget to use `console.log()`!):

 1. Add 2 numbers together! (just type  `console.log(23 + 97)`   into your HTML file)